-- A. The committee boat kit is stored in Locker #11 on the west side of Herrington Harbour South in the small building on the right upon pulling into the west side parking area.
+- A. The Committee Boat kit is stored in Locker #11 on the west side of Herrington Harbour South in the small building on the right upon pulling into the west side parking area.
 Check with the Rear Commodore/Racing to obtain the lock combination. - B. The racing equipment includes the following: - 1.
-Large blue gear bag containing: - a.
-Green rollup bag of 7 flags used for starting signals - b.
+Assorted gear bags containing: - a.
+Bag of flags used for starting signals - b.
 Race Committee flag and large HHSA burgee - c.
 Assorted code flags - d.
 Air horn - e.
 HHSA Racing Rules and Sailing Instructions - f.
 List of eligible boats, sail numbers and ratings

 - g.
 Race sign up form - h.
 Protest form - i.
 Race Entry Form (disclaimer) - 2.
 A shotgun and blank shells.
-Contact Ted Slotwinski (571) 232-3482 for information if gun and shells are not in the HHSA locker. - 3.
+Contact Ted Slotwinski, Rear Commodore (Racing), at (571) 232-3482 if gun and shells are not in the HHSA locker. - 3.
 Various inflatable marks, foot pump, and ground tackle.
 An electric pump has been provided.
 Please report loss or damage. - 4.
-Sign boards for identifying courses - 5.
+Class course boards for identifying courses. - 5.
 Flag halyard assembly.
-The lower board is designed to be attached to the CB boom and the upper board is hoisted with the main sail halyard. - C. Check inventory and note any missing or inoperative items.
-Report problems to the Rear Commodore/Racing (571)232-3482.
-If something is missing, please improvise.
+The lower board is designed to be attached to the boat's boom and the upper board is hoisted with the main sail halyard. - C. Check inventory and note any missing, damaged or inoperative items.
+Report problems to Ted Slotwinski, Rear Commodore (Racing), at (571) 232-3482.
+If something is missing, please improvise and let racers know if necessary.